reflex-dev/reflex-web/docs/hosting/deploy-quick-start.md

 1. Hosting service requires `reflex>=0.6.5`.
 2. This tutorial assumes you have successfully `reflex init` and `reflex run` your app.
-3. Also make sure you have a `requirements.txt` file at the top level app directory that contains all your python dependencies! (pip freez to get one tc)
+3. Also make sure you have a `requirements.txt` file at the top level app directory that contains all your python dependencies!
+(To create a `requirements.txt` file, run `pip freeze > requirements.txt`.)

 ### Authentication